scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 5. Click Replace All

 ##Updates
 Master - Cleaned up the code and added comments.
+Added in option to choose which reports you want generated.
+Added new tab for custom reports that will allow you to choose the questions from your surveys and get statistics on them.
+Fixed issue where pie chart was moving when you hover over it.
+Added in CSAT by agent.

 * Version 1.0
  * Initial Release